ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/from-iot-to-the-cloud-part1/how-to-4.md

 Then, click **Add** and wait for the security rule to be applied.

 Once this is done, open your web browser and type the public IP address of your VM followed by 8080 port: **52.149.156.228:8080**.
-You'll see the application up and running:
+You'll see that the application is up and running:
 ![Application#left](figures/17.png "Figure 17.
 An application deployed to Azure virtual machine")